lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ```

 so that {math}`T^{\prime}_{orth}` indeed projects out the depth component as claimed.
 This is the
-usual defintion of orthographic projection.
+usual definition of orthographic projection.
 The problem is that we still need depth information for
 rendering, so this information must be preserved in our true projection.
 Since orthographic projection
 does not distort depth in any way, and indeed has no denominator, it is an affine transformation.
 Thus the
 orthographic projection needs to carry depth information.
 We need to add the depth information